brajeshwar/brajeshwar.github.io/_posts/2011/2011-08-03-invoiceras-new-billing-service-for-magento.md

----
-layout: post
-title: Invoicera's new billing service for Magento
+# Invoicera's new billing service for Magento
----

 Sending invoices to a client or a customer every time they place an order on your online store can be quite a daunting task.
 The same activity can consume the productive time of your business.
 But, guess what?
 Here comes the good news.
 A Company well-known for its online software for invoicing and billing service - <a href="http://www.invoicera.com/">Invoicera</a> has launched its services on online invoicing in real time to <a href="http://www.magentocommerce.com/">Magento</a>, an Open source based ecommerce webcart for online businesses.
 Henceforth, it will not be a tedious process anymore of sending manual invoices every time you receive an order in your online store.